CoderMahruf/stock-prediction-portal/README.md

 - 🔍 Enter any stock ticker symbol to view predictions
 - 📊 Displays historical closing prices in an interactive chart
 - 🧠 Utilizes LSTM (Long Short-Term Memory) neural networks for predictions
-- ⚙️ Backend built with Django + DRF
+- ⚙️ Backend built with Django Rest Framework
 - 🖥️ Simple and intuitive UI

 ---